 - Reduced appetite

-There are more serious possible side effects for those who are lactose intolerant or have milk allergies.
-We recommend you consult with your medical professional before dramatically increasing your protein consumption with a protein supplement.
+There are more possible severe side effects for those who are lactose intolerant or have milk allergies.
+We recommend you consult your medical professional before dramatically increasing your protein consumption with a protein supplement.

-On the GHOST® website, the 2-pound tub, 26 servings, is $39.99.
-We find it refreshing that we were not inundated with special offers for the purchase of multiple units when checking out.
-Yes, they do have special stacks, but they are marketed as such right upfront.
+On the Ghost website, the 2-pound tub, 26 servings, is $39.99.
+We find it refreshing that we were not inundated with special offers for purchasing multiple units when checking out.
+Yes, they have special stacks, but they are marketed as such upfront.

-There’s a great deal to like about the GHOST® “lifestyle sports nutrition” marketing and approach to the business.
-We love the quality ingredients, the transparency, the packaging, its co-branding strategy, and their dedication to superior taste.
+There’s a great deal to like about the Ghost “lifestyle sports nutrition” marketing and approach to the business.
+We love the quality ingredients, the transparency, the packaging, its co-branding strategy, and its dedication to superior taste.
 Drawbacks are only two: